-Two major ones that come to mind and are often cited as success stories are the phase-out of coal-fired electricity in Ontario and BC’s Clean Energy Act (in particular the requirement that all new electricity generation be clean).
+Two major policies that come to mind, and are often cited as success stories, are the phase-out of coal-fired electricity in Ontario and BC’s Clean Energy Act (in particular, the requirement that all new electricity generation be clean).
 These two policy measures have made a dramatic impact on the GHG inventory of both provinces, and are by and large accepted as the status quo, with a fraction of the acrimonious debate that swirls around carbon pricing.

 In the decades since these pieces of legislation have been in place we’ve seen the carbon intensity of the Ontario grid plummet, and BC Hydro’s carbon intensity remain at very low levels despite a growing demand for electricity.

 Yes, rates have gone up in both provinces, but rarely do we see blame for rate hikes placed on the coal phase out (cancelled gas contracts, nuclear refurbishment costs, and high FIT contracts all get their fair share).
 In B.C., there is push back on Hydro rate increases, but the perceived culprits are IPPs and Site-C. While BC Hydro likely could have developed new gas-fired generation at low cost, consumers generally don’t get their electricity bill and say, “I could have been paying less if the government allowed new gas-fired power plants to be built in B.C.”

 Why did these policies fly under the radar (compared to carbon taxes in 2019)?

 I submit that this is because when governments regulate at the technology (i.e. coal phase out) or outcomes level (i.e. only clean energy for new power), the general public more easily accepts this as the cost.